-- Edd smashes Tom's bass in one episode.
+- Edd smashes Tom's bass in "Ruined".
 It's referenced two times in future episodes that release a good deal later.

-- Butt Monkey: Tom and Matt end up on the receiving end of a lot of abuse in the cartoons, although Matt may arguably get it worse because it's obvious Edd and Tom don't like him, though Edd got along better with Matt by the "Legacy" episodes.
+- Butt-Monkey: Tom and Matt end up on the receiving end of a lot of abuse in the cartoons, although Matt may arguably get it worse because it's obvious Edd and Tom don't like him, though Edd got along better with Matt by the "Legacy" episodes.

-- Call Back: In "Space Face Part 2," Tom is seen wielding Future Edd's weapon from WTFuture.
+- In "Space Face Part 2," Tom is seen wielding Future Edd's weapon from "WTFuture".

-- TheCameo: Legacy donators have the opportunity to appear as a cameo in an episode if they contributed over a certain amount.
+- Eddsworld Legacy donators were given the opportunity to appear as a cameo in an episode if they contributed over a certain amount.

 Tom Clone 2: Holy carrot cake on a kitten!

 Tom Clone 3: Holy reused joke on a webtoon!

 - Matt's "Not the face!", or alternatively, "Indubitably."

 - Tom's "Holy X on a Y!"
 Lampshaded in "Spares":